-Undergraduate degree: Law
+Undergraduate degree: Finance with management

-Banking and finance is a global industry involving a wide variety of financial products, ranging from simple bank loans to companies to highly structured financing arrangements across multiple jurisdictions.
+Banking and finance is a global industry involving a wide variety of financial products, ranging from simple bank loans to companies, to highly structured financing arrangements across multiple jurisdictions.
 The rise of internationalisation and the development of increasingly sophisticated financing structures mean that modern banking law and practice is becoming ever more complex.
 In the post-financial crisis era, banking and finance lawyers find themselves at the forefront of the evolution and recovery of the industry.

 “I think it is personality-related,” begins Owen Giles as he considers what made him choose the solicitor route over a career at the Bar.
 “I like working as part of a team and having boots on the ground.
 I think I knew I was going to be a transactional lawyer and getting deals across the line appealed to me more than standing up in court.
 For me and my personality the solicitor pathway was the more attractive of the two.”

 After completing an undergraduate degree in finance with management at The University of Westminster, Owen went on to study his LLB at City, University of London.
 A “pretty swift” two-year training contract with corporate law firm Macfarlanes followed.